 - Read the Government of Canada's tips on how to reduce your risk of heart disease by understanding the risk factors that cause it, and making changes to your lifestyle.

-- Also, check out the Heart & Stroke Foundation's 'Health eTools' - for a heart attack and stroke risk assessment.
+- Also, check out the Heart & Stroke Foundation's Pamphlet - to assess your risk for a heart attack and stroke.

 Know the signs of a stroke